Migrants head to Greece as Turkey opens floodgates

-KASTANIES/LESBOS Greece (Reuters) - Migrants trickled through permeable borders to Greece from Turkey on Sunday as thousands gathered on the country’s frontier seeking entry after Ankara relaxed curbs on their movement.
+KASTANIES/LESBOS Greece (Reuters) - Migrants trickled through permeable borders to Greece from Turkey on Sunday, as thousands more gathered on the Turkish side seeking entry after Ankara relaxed curbs on their movement.

-At first light, dozens of people in three dinghies made their way to the Aegean island of Lesbos, a Reuters witness said.
+At least 220 people had arrived by sea on the Greek island of Lesbos on Sunday morning, a Greek defense ministry source said.

 Further north, groups waded across a river at Kastanies on the shared border.

+Turkey said on Thursday it would no longer restrain hundreds of thousands of asylum seekers in its territory from reaching Europe, after an air strike on Idlib in neighboring Syria killed 33 Turkish soldiers.
+Its announcement triggered an almost instant rush to the borders it shares with European Union member Greece.

 There was tension at Kastanies on Saturday after riot police used teargas to repel hundreds of migrants on the Turkish side demanding access to Greece.